Crazy Chess isn't really chess, but it does involve one Knight and endless Pawns.

 In this free online brain game, use your single Knight to defend your castle from an onslaught of enemy Pawns.

-To begin, click the Play Game link or button under the picture at left.
+To begin, click the Small, Medium, or Large link or PLAY GAME button under the picture at left.
 This opens the chess game in a new window.

 Pick up gold and power ups along the way.
 Work your way through multiple levels as the action gets faster and more intense.